 We encourage you to report any incident of sexual assault, domestic violence, dating violence and stalking as soon as possible.
-You may report to UWPD, the Dean of Students Office or the Title IX Coordinator in the Office for Equity and Diversity.
+You may report to UWPD, the Dean of Students Office or the Title IX Coordinator in the Sexual Misconduct Resource and Response Program within the Office of Compliance.
 If the crime occurred on UW–Madison property, UWPD has jurisdiction on the campus.
 If the crime occurred off campus, the victim can notify the appropriate local law enforcement agency with jurisdiction at the location of the crime.
 UWPD will assist the victim in identifying the correct law enforcement agency and will assist the victim in reporting it to that agency.

-If you choose to report to UWPD, the Dean of Students Office or to the Title IX Coordinator, UW–Madison will investigate for a hostile environment and, to the extent possible, pursue disciplinary action against the accused.
-The Dean of Students Office and Title IX Coordinator are compelled to investigate all reports of sexual violence, and will do so once “on notice” of a hostile environment.
+If you choose to report to UWPD, the Dean of Students Office or to the Title IX Coordinator, UW–Madison will investigate and may, to the extent possible, pursue disciplinary action against the accused.
 UW–Madison will also keep a record of the report and it may be logged an anonymous crime statistic in various reports that UW–Madison publishes, including the ASR.

 Depending on the nature of the report, a Crime Warning may be issued to the campus community.
 Crime Warnings will never include the victim’s name or victim-identifying information.

 If you choose to report, please note the following:

 - The preservation of evidence may strengthen investigations, which may result in a better chance of holding the accused responsible for or obtaining a restraining order.
 Evidence may include the clothing you were wearing at the time, a record of threatening text messages and emails, or bodily fluids.

 - Although it is best not to shower, if you have showered or changed clothes, you can still file a police report, get a medical exam or report the incident to UW–Madison.